Aantrreksh/sql-query/sqlref/sql_reference.md

 Three sampling types are supported:

-- With `TABLESAMPLE <number> PERCENT` you can sample a certain percentage of rows from the underlying table.
+- With `TABLESAMPLE <number> PERCENT`, you can sample a certain percentage of rows from the underlying table.
-- With `TABLESAMPLE <expression> ROWS` you can sample some rows from the underlying table.
+- With `TABLESAMPLE <expression> ROWS`, you can sample some rows from the underlying table.
-- With `TABLESAMPLE BUCKET x OUT OF y` you can bucketize the underlying data into `y` buckets and returns rows from bucket `x`.
+- With `TABLESAMPLE BUCKET x OUT OF y`, you can bucketize the underlying data into `y` buckets and returns rows from bucket `x`.
 Buckets are numbered from `1` to `y`.

 ### Examples - sample
 {: #examples-sample}

 The following examples demonstrate how to sample a subset of data from a Parquet object on Cloud {{site.data.keyword.cos_short}}.
-The object referenced is accessible from the web UI as part of the provided sample queries.
+The object that is referenced is accessible from the web UI as part of the provided sample queries.

 ```sql
 -- retrieve 10 percent of employee data